 - If you are unable to change the situation, do not take it personally.
 Some things are beyond your control, and that’s okay.

 - Hope for the best but consider all possible scenarios.

 - Find something that gives you harmony.
 Do it regularly.
-It can be a walk, some kind of hobby, concerts, books.
+It can be a walk, some kind of hobby, concerts, or books.
 The main thing is not to use alcohol and other addictive things as a relief.

 - Seek support.
 Communication with friends, family, and like-minded people can help you cope with any stress.
 The main thing is that this communication distracts you from unnecessary worries and brings joy.

 Stress resistance is the main ability that protects the body from extreme environmental influences.
 In order to relieve stress and stop losing weight, you must first force yourself to eat healthily.
-Change coffee for herbal teas, meditate, sleep more, exercise, but don’t exhaust yourself.
+Change coffee for herbal teas, meditate, sleep more, and add exercise, but don’t exhaust yourself.
 You shouldn’t overdo your medications, especially when taking strong antidepressants that can be addictive.